romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/elasticache/index.en.md

 **What is one reason that AWS does not recommend that you configure your ElastiCache so that it can be accessed from outside AWS?**

-- A) The metrics reported by CloudWatch are more difficult to report.
+1. The metrics reported by CloudWatch are more difficult to report.
-- B) Security concerns and network latency over the public internet.
+1. Security concerns and network latency over the public internet.
-- C) The ElastiCache cluster becomes more prone to failures.
+1. The ElastiCache cluster becomes more prone to failures.
-- D) The performance of the ElastiCache cluster is no longer controllable.
+1. The performance of the ElastiCache cluster is no longer controllable.

 <details>